Stuycs-K/project03-final-10-nudelmanb-shkolniks/PROPOSAL.md

 # Intentions:

-We intend to create a distributed computing tool to construct an image of a subportion of the Mandelbrot set (the portion chosen by the user).
+We intend to create a distributed computing tool to construct an video of zooming into a subportion of the Mandelbrot set as chosen by the user.

 # Intended usage:

-The user will have to choose minimum and maximum x and y coordinates for the computers to assemble the graph, as well as other optional arguments such as max iteration count and coloring method.
+The user will have to choose coordinates to zoom into and zoom level for the computers to assemble a series of images, as well as other optional arguments such as max iteration count and coloring method.
+The user can then easily convert the series of images into a video with various tools such as FFmpeg.

 # Technical Details:

-Our project will be run by a main server computer, that will SSH into every computer in the lab and have each computer run a "client" computing program that communicates with and is given instructions by the main server.
-Each client will be given a section of the image to compute, and send its results back to the main computer, where it will be reconstructed and outputed to an image file.
-Ideally, the server program won't be run for every image output as there is a large amount of overhead, and the user will be able to continuously enter new coordinates to render.
+Our project will be run by a main server computer which will create a TCP server and then SSH into every computer in the lab and have each computer run a "client" computing program that communicates with and is given instructions by the main server.
+Each client will be given a section of the set to compute, and output its image to a directory, taking advantage of Stuy's shared file system.
+For the program to work with non-connected computers, all that would need to be changed is that the client sends the image data to the server over the TCP connection.

 ## Topics used: